xmonader/letsbuildacompiler-pretty/src/tutor07_lexicalscanning.md

 identifier.
 We need only to determine if that  identifier  is  a keyword or the target of an assignment statement.

-We end up, then, still needing only GetName and GetNum, which are used very much as we've used them in earlier installments.
+We end up, then, still needing only `GetName` and `GetNum`, which are used very much as we've used them in earlier installments.

 It may seem  at first to you that this is a step backwards, and a